panashemahachi/docs/Maker.md

 Governance of Maker
 -----------------------------------

-MKR tokens allow users access to vote on a narrow set of actions:
+MKR tokens allow users access to vote to perform a narrow set of "governance" actions:

 1) `form`: Add new CDP type (distinct set of possible Security Parameters you can choose to open your CDP)
-2) `mold`: Modify existing CDP types (this includes "sunsetting" a CDP type by setting its Debt Ceiling Security Parameter to 0).
+2) `mold`: Modify existing CDP types (this includes "sunsetting" a CDP type by setting its Debt Ceiling to 0, or forcing settlement by setting the Liquidation Ratio and Liquidation Penalty to 0).
 3) `frob`: Modify the Sensitivity Parameter

 In other words, governers do not and cannot directly control the “monetary policy” of dai as it is typically understood (e.g. they cannot easily take actions to target a fixed inflation rate like a central bank).
 Dai obtains an automated equilibrium depending characteristics of the collateral portfolio, which is also largely market driven.